Blog

 The finished product will be authoritative portfolio documenting your student's education.

-This portfolio of records is the difference between my own kids not getting admitted at all to one university, to getting admitted AND getting big scholarships!
-It was well worth the effort.
+This portfolio of records can make the difference between not getting admitted at all, and getting admitted AND getting big scholarships!
+Lee Binz, the founder of The HomeScholar experienced this firsthand.
+Making this portfolio and making it excellent is well worth the effort.

-In our family's homeschool experience, it seemed that colleges asked for some pretty strange things when our sons applied for admission.
-One college asked for their transcripts in a sealed envelope, signed on the outside by the principal (my husband).
+In the past, some of my consulting clients have been asked for some pretty strange things when their students were applying for admission.
+One college asked for their transcripts in a sealed envelope, signed on the outside by the principal.
 Another asked for transcripts from a 'recognized homeschool agency' (what is that?!).
+One client was asked for a "graded" English paper, so she printed a completed essay, added grading marks and corrections, and sent it off.

 If you'd like an example of the documentation records mentioned in this post, check out my Homeschool Transcript Template and Record Keeping Samples here!